Brice Williams: Nebraska

 Williams transferred to play for the Nebraska Cornhuskers.
 In his first season with the Cornhuskers in 2023-24 he started all 34 games and averaged 13.4 points, 5.5 rebounds, and 2.5 assists per game.
 On December 13, 2024, Williams notched 30 points, six rebounds, and five assists in a win over Indiana.
 On December 23, he totaled 32 points, two rebounds, three assists and two steals in a victory over Hawaii.
 On December 25, Williams recorded 25 points, seven rebounds and four assists in a win over Oregon State.
 He was named the Big Ten player of the week after averaging 27.5 points, 7.5 rebounds, and five assists in win over Illinois on January 30, 2025, and Oregon on February 2.
 On February 19, Williams scored 17 points against Penn State.
 On February 24, he scored 26 of Nebraska's 49 points in a loss to Michigan.
 On March 4, Williams dropped a career-high and single-game school record 43 points in a double overtime loss to Ohio State.
 Williams led Nebraska to winning the 2025 College Basketball Crown, leading the tournament with 93 points and setting Nebraska's single–season school record for points at 713, surpassing James Palmer Jr.'s record of 708 points set in the 2018–19 season.

 Professional career

 Williams went undrafted in the 2025 NBA Draft.
-He then signed a contract with the Detroit Pistons.
+He then signed a training camp deal with the Detroit Pistons.